Upgrade guide

 Upgrade from 3.5.4 to 3.5.5

-With version 3.5.5 we introduced a stricter error check.
-Now when the record have any error included the action will fail.
+we introduced a stricter error check.
+Now when the record has any error attached the save action will fail automatically.
 This allow you to do things like:

 before_update do